Mastering the Essential Skills for Aspiring IQAs: Your Path to Excellence as a Trainee IQA

 - Understanding Quality Assurance Sampling,

-- Finally, understanding the External Quality Assurance (EQA) process.
+- Finally, understand the External Quality Assurance (EQA) process.

 Effective Communication Skills

 Communication is crucial to an IQA’s job.
-In addition, you’ll be offering feedback, clarification and direction to assessors, learners and other parties.
-As a trainee IQA Assessor, you should also improve your writing and verbal communication skills.
+In addition, you’ll be offering feedback, clarification, and direction to assessors, learners, and other parties.
+As a trainee IQA, you should also improve your writing and verbal communication skills.
 Furthermore, you should make certain that you communicate facts simply and concisely.
 Overall, good communication creates trust and teamwork.
-Making a seamless operation of evaluation procedures.

 Attention to Detail